Balqeesqasem/management_application_api/README.md

- **Now we need run the following command to alllow us hit API succsfully**
+ **Now we need run the following command to alllow us hit API succsfully:**

 ```bash
     bundle install //to install all gems